Immunotherapy Research Initiative

 Part 1: Strategic Participation in Brain Tumor Funders’ Collaborative

-The Brain Tumor Funders’ Collaborative is comprised of leading nonprofits united to improve survival and quality of life for brain tumor patients.
+The Brain Tumor Funders’ Collaborative is comprised of leading nonprofits and private foundations united to improve survival and quality of life for brain tumor patients.
 The BTFC funds multi-disciplinary teams and encourages proposals that span childhood through adult age groups.

 Part 2: Request for Immunotherapy-focused Research Proposals